 Nursing school is CONTENT based.
 The NCLEX is CONCEPT based.

 NCLEX is designed to test if you can think, if you can control your emotional response and use problem-solving skills to make an educated guess based on the limited information given in a question.

 Learn to approach questions the way they are written and evaluated, using Bloom’s Taxonomy for the cognitive domain.
-This skill set is required for NCLEX as well as nursing certification exams, job interview testing, and continuing education.
+This skill set is required for NCLEX as well as nursing certification exams, job interview testing, and continuing nursing education.
 Your investment in learning critical-thinking skills for NCLEX retains its value throughout your nursing career.

 End the cycle of study-fail-study-repeat and learn to apply critical thinking to NCLEX.
-You’ll be so happy.